 The virus was first detected in three patients with pneumonia from Wuhan, China.
-It has since spread to infect over 4 million people around the world, and has killed almost 300,000 as of early May 2020.
+It has since spread to infect millions of people around the world, and has killed over a million people.

 The NHS advise that you do not leave your home if you have coronavirus symptoms.